lewonade/mediashare-channelpoints/README.md

 Follow the instructions below to set up and run the application:

+1. Create the actual vue.js files needed for this application.

+   >vue create mediashare-channelpoints

-1. Clone the repository to your local machine:
+2. Clone the repository into your local new mediashare-channelpoints repository (should work, hopefully. if not just replace the existing App.vue and index.js coding):

   >git clone https://github.com/lewonade/mediashare-channelpoints.git

-2. Navigate to the project directory:
+4. Navigate to the project directory:

   >cd youtube-twitch-obs

-3. Install the dependencies:
+4. Install the dependencies:

   >npm install

-4. Open the Code in Visual Studio and follow the instructions.
+5. Open the Code in Visual Studio and follow the instructions.

-4. Start the development server:
+6. Start the development server:

 >npm run serve

-5. Connect the locally hostet (localhost:8080) application to OBS and configure the stream settings.
+7. Connect the locally hostet (localhost:8080) application to OBS and configure the stream settings.

-6. Use Twitch chat commands to control the YouTube playback in OBS.
+8. Use Twitch chat commands to control the YouTube playback in OBS.

 >!skip
 >!pause